getreu/tp-note/README.md

    When building for Windows, it does not make sense to exclude the `message-box` feature, because - under Windows - it does not rely on the GTK library.
-Instead it uses direct Windows-API calls for popping up alert boxes.
+Instead, it uses direct Windows-API calls for popping up alert boxes.
 As these calls have no footprint in binary size or speed, always keep the `message-box` feature compiled in.